ALLALI01/OneRepMax/projectPlan.md

 ## Completed Tasks

-- [ ] Create the Website
+- [x] Create the Website

-- [ ] Incorporate Graphs from Alex's Excel Sheets
+- [x] Incorporate Table from Alex's Excel Sheets

 - [ ] Automate Calculations Using a Form

-- [ ] Use external API to display demonstrations
+- [x] Use external API to display demonstrations

 - [ ] Final Steps